 When we were driving home from our visit to Alton Towers in april, the conversation in the car centered on J making a case for staying at the Cbeebies Hotel.
 After some persuasive arguments from him, I booked a nights stay.
 So now we are back home after our mini break, here is what we thought of staying at Cbeebies Hotel Alton Towers.

-Our normal holidays consist of finding a nice camping places to stay so booking something like this was a first.
-Although Dave and I have stayed in a number of hotels, mainly for work we actually had never stayed in one together and we have been married for nearly 15 years !
+Our normal holidays consist of finding a nice camping place to stay so booking something like this was a first.
+Although Dave and I have stayed in a number of hotels, mainly for work we actually had never stayed in one together and we have been married for nearly 15 years!

 Staying at Cbeebies Hotel Alton Towers